microshare/microshare.github.io/docs/2/general/faq/general.md

 {% endcapture %}

 {% capture content %}
-If you have not created a Microshare account, please follow these instructions - <a href="Create a Microshare account">https://auth.microshare.io/portal/signup</a>
+If you have not created a Microshare account, please follow these instructions - <a href="https://auth.microshare.io/portal/signup">Create a Microshare account</a>
 <br><br>
-If you have an account and are unable to login, please try resetting your password here - <a href="Reset your Password">https://auth.microshare.io/portal/forgotpassword</a>
+If you have an account and are unable to login, please try resetting your password here - <a href="https://auth.microshare.io/portal/forgotpassword">Reset your Password</a>
 <br><br>
 If you are still unable to access your account, please contact our  support team at support@microshare.io
 {% endcapture %}